PTsolvers/Stokes2D_simpleVEP/README.md

 ![](docs/output_ve_pureshear.png)

+### Visco-elasto-plasticity 🎉

-🎉 Adding an yielding criterion `τ_y` permits to capture brittle or plastic failure of the sample.
+Adding an yielding criterion `τ_y` permits to capture brittle or plastic failure of the sample.
 Minor modification of the solving algorithm are needed to compute the appropriate correction in the predicted stresses to verify the yield function.
 A shear stress-dependant only yield function leads to Von Mises plasticity:

 ![](docs/output_ve_vm.png)